Bhaisajyaguru: Origin

 The Tang Chinese Buddhist monk Xuanzang visited a Mahāsāṃghika monastery at Bamiyan, Afghanistan, in the 7th century CE, and the site of this monastery has been rediscovered by archaeologists.
 Birchbark manuscript fragments from several Mahāyāna sūtras have been discovered at the site, including the Bhaiṣajya-guru-vaidūrya-prabha-rāja Sūtra (MS 2385).

 A Sanskrit manuscript of the Bhaiṣajya-guru-vaiḍūrya-prabha-rāja Sūtra was among the texts attesting to the popularity of Bhaiṣajyaguru in the ancient northwest Indian kingdom of Gandhāra.
 The manuscripts in this find are dated before the 7th century, and are written in the upright Gupta script.

 His twelve vows

-The twelve vows of Medicine Buddha upon attaining Enlightenment, according to the Medicine Buddha Sutra are:
+The twelve vows of Medicine Buddha upon attaining Enlightenment, according to the Medicine Buddha Sūtra are: